 The beginning was characterized by a lot of improvisation.
 In the mornings, our meetings took place in the car while we were driving to Amsterdam.
 We informed hotels about new reservations by using the fax number of Nick’s mom.
 And if a fax had to be signed by one of us, I jumped on my bike and cycled to Nick’s parents house.
 Fun fact: a while later we hired Ed the Faxer, one of the best investments in the history of HotelSpecials.
 At the end of the day, Ed faxed all new reservations of the day to the hotels.
 Our hero!

 After a while we started to see first successes and we realized that we had to hire more people.
 However, we also saw that we needed more hotels if we wanted to continue to grow.
 But how do you get hotels if you are still a small player on the market?
-Young and brutal as we were, we decided to first put new hotels on our website and to ask them only after we had realized the first booking for them whether they would like to start working with us.
+Young and brutal as we were, we decided to first put new hotels on our website and to ask them, only after we had realized the first booking for them, whether they would like to start working with us.
 Needless to say, not all of the hotels were charmed by this method!
 But it worked and more and more hotels saw the added value of working with us.
-The office that we had rented 1 1/2 years earlier and that had seemed way too big for us, started to fill up quickly and we realized that it got too small.
+The office that we had rented 1 1/2 years earlier which had seemed way too big for us, started to fill up quickly and we realized that it got too small.
 Interviews with potential candidates were conducted at the kitchen table and if someone said that they could start right away, they often started that very day.
-One time we even hired a new marketing manager and noticed later on that we neither had a desk nor a space for him.
-He had to sit in the copy room for a week!
+One time we even hired a new marketing manager and noticed later on that we neither had a desk nor a space for him; he had to sit in the copy room for a week!

-If I look back at our history, then I think that the beginning of the company was my favorite time!
+If I look back at our history, I think that the beginning of the company was my favorite time!
 We were young and we wanted to conquer the world.
 “Work hard, play hard” was our mantra.
 As an example, if hotels invited Nick and I to a corporate party, we showed up with the whole team because we didn’t know any hierarchies.
-Obviously this was completely out of proportion if you consider how much revenue we generated for them at that time but we had fun and that was all that mattered to us.
+Obviously this was completely out of proportion if you consider how much revenue we generated for them at that time, but we had fun and that was all that mattered to us.

 We couldn’t answer most of his questions